elagralinska/APL/README.md

   To run Blablabla open **RStudio** and type following commands:
       1. Load shiny library:
  ```
       library(shiny)
  ```

      2. Run blablabla
  ```
       runGitHub("associationplots","elagralinska")
  ```

-  Alternatively, you can also run **Blablabla** directly on your machine.
-To do this, first create a new directory **"Blablabla"**.
-Next, save all the files and directories from our GitHub repository in your newly created directory.
-Open RStudio and set **"Blablabla"** as your working directory.
-To run the tool use the following commands:
+  Alternatively, you can first download the tool from our GitHub repository and then run the tool in RStudio.
+To do this, first create a new directory **"Blablabla"** on your machine and save all the files and directories from our GitHub repository in the newly created directory.
+Next, open RStudio and set **"Blablabla"** as your working directory.
+Now you can run the tool using following commands:

   ```
       library(shiny)